sergio11/fitflextv_android/README.md

 Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
 I extend my gratitude to them for their remarkable work and contribution.

+## ⚠️ Disclaimer

+This project, **FitFlexTV**, has been developed **for educational purposes only**.
+The main goal is to explore and learn how to build **modern Android TV applications** using **Jetpack Compose** and related technologies.

+**FitFlexTV does not provide any workout content, streaming services, or fitness programs.** Instead, it serves as a **demonstration project** showcasing how to design and develop TV-based fitness applications.
+The UI, navigation, and functionalities are implemented to simulate a real-world fitness app experience.

+Additionally, the name **"FitFlexTV"** was generated during a **brainstorming session with AI**, and any resemblance to existing brands or services is purely **coincidental**.

+This repository is intended solely for **learning, experimentation, and non-commercial purposes**.
+If you wish to develop a real fitness app, please ensure compliance with content licensing, health guidelines, and data privacy regulations.

 ## 🌟 Explore These Incredible Android TV Projects! 📺🚀

 Delve into the world of **Android TV development** with these cutting-edge projects.
 Each one demonstrates the power of **Jetpack Compose**, **Clean Architecture**, and innovative design principles, offering unique, practical solutions.